-Johann Oswald is a 3D artist from the country of the great cars, meaning Germany 🙂
+Johann Oswald is a 3D artist from Germany, country of great cars 🙂

 In fact, he’s really german, because he loves cars.
 And he also loves CGi, so that’s more than enough for me!